The Leading Editing App for Lawyers Just Got Boosted

 We were ready for tons of great editing suggestions and virtually no false hits—a stark contrast to every other editing app out there.
 But BriefCatch 3 has managed to up its game with even better improvements in more sentences.

-In the law review article, we adopted all 29 improvements except 1 (which was a close call).
+In the law review article, we implemented all 29 improvements except for one, which was a close decision.
 In the motions, we adopted even more improvements with only 2 rejections (neither of which was a mistake).
-In the SCOTUS brief, we adopted 14 improvements (which is incredible given that a BigLaw firm likely poured hundreds of hours into the document.
+In the SCOTUS brief, we implemented 14 improvements, which is remarkable considering the extensive time investment typically made by a BigLaw firm in producing the document.

 Some back-of-napkin math makes you wonder how any lawyer is not using BriefCatch on every document.
-For what amounts to about a dollar a day, you can shave off hours of editing time on everything you write.
+For the equivalent of approximately one dollar per day, you can significantly reduce the editing time required for all your written work.
 And what’s more, your writing will be better than you could have managed on your own.

 Accepting changes was instantaneous.
 The examples offer helpful clarity for users of all skill levels.
 Needless to say, we will be using BriefCatch 3 on everything we write.